Nkonovalenko/GoAI/README.md

 # Current Goals for Implementation:
 - Developing a front-end for the GoAI
 - Deploying the GoAI to AWS so that it can compete online
-- Training GoAI on AWS or GoogleColab with TensorFlow GPU acceleration
+- Training GoAI on AWS using TensorFlow GPU acceleration
+- I now have an EC2 instance set up, I need to train the model on it.

 # Lessons Learned Thus Far